Sanofi-Biogen Merger Could Deliver Potential Synergies

 Biopharmaceutical industry consolidation becomes crucial not just for cost-saving purposes but also to increase negotiating leverage as new regulations could be introduced by the U.S. Congress in the foreseeable future.
 Regulations may include allowing Medicare to negotiate prescription drug prices, increasing transparency, and re-importing cheaper drugs from other countries, such as Canada.

 In our view, prescription drug price negotiation is unproductive.
 Pointed out by the Congressional Budget Office, or CBO, in its most recent analysis, the savings through negotiations alone without a stronger ability to say "no", would be "negligible."
-A more efficient way could be for the U.S. government to regulate the price of a specific drug by telling the drug's developers how much the U.S. government is willing to pay for it lined before the drug is even developed.
+A more efficient way could be for the U.S. government to regulate the price of a specific drug by telling the drug's developers how much the U.S. government is willing to pay for it, before the drug is even developed.
 The risk of doing that, though, is the drug might not be developed at all if the U.S. government sets the price too low.

 Well-Developed Biosimilar Portfolio